Ice viscous anisotropy

-If grains are approximately transversely isotropic, the grain rheology can be modelled using the transversely isotropic power-law rheology.
-This requires specifying the grain eigenenhancements \(E_{mm}'\) and \(E_{mt}'\), the power-law exponent \(n'\), and the Taylor—Sachs weight \(\alpha\).
+If ice grains are treated as transversely isotropic, the rheology of a single grain can be modeled as a transversely isotropic power law.
+This requires specifying the grain eigenenhancements \(E_{cc}'\) and \(E_{ca}'\) and the power law exponent \(n'\).

 import numpy as np